 Brief: The KC-135 is an aerial tanker capable of simultaneous cargo and AE missions and has been the mainstay of the USAF tanker fleet for more than 60 years.
-The C-135 family is similar in appearance to the commercial 707 but designed to unique military specifications and first flew on Aug.
+The C-135 family is similar in appearance to the commercial 707 but designed to unique military specifications and first flew on ff Sat.
+Rvan Gomez

+Aug.
 31, 1956.
 The KC-135A fleet was delivered between June 1957 and January 1965, reaching IOC at Castle AFB, Calif., in 1957.
 KC-135s were re-engined under two separate but concurrent programs and redelivered as the KC-135E and the current KC-135R beginning in July 1984.
 Twenty KC-135Rs received Multipoint Refueling System (MPRS) hose/drogue pods on each wing to simultaneously refuel two NATO or Navy aircraft.
 (Standard KC-135s can use a single drogue adapter attached to the boom).
 A small number of McConnell-based aircraft are also receiver-capable, incorporating a forward-fuselage receptacle.
 KC-135s can be equipped with a podded Large-Aircraft IR Countermeasures (LAIRCM) system to track/jam IR missiles for high-threat missions.
-The fleet is undergoing Block 45 cockpit upgrades at a rate of 38 aircraft a year through 2027.
+Block 45 cockpit upgrades were initially planned to stretch through 2027 but fleet reductions will speed completion to FY24 at 207 total aircraft.
 Block 45 cockpit mods enhance the modernized PACER CRAG flight deck with an additional glass cockpit display for engine instrumentation, a radar altimeter, advanced autopilot, and modern flight director.
-Other ongoing upgrades include Aero-I long-distance oceanic satellite tracking/ C2 replacement, and rudder position indicator retrofit.
-Iridium SATCOM will replace Aero-I fleetwide by 2026, while rudder instrumentation aims to prevent accidents like the fatal 2013 Kyrgyzstan crash.
-FY23 launches Mobile User Objective System (MUOS) secure, jam-resistant BLOS and NATO-interoperable LOS SATURN.
-Two KC-135s were converted to WC-135R standards to replace Constant Phoenix in 2022.
-Congress barred KC-135 cuts to prevent a tanker shortage due to KC-46 delays in FY21 but allowed 18 KC-135s to retire in FY22 followed by 13 in FY23.
-Retirements make room for KC-46 beddown at March and McGuire.
-USAF plans to retain the fleet until at least 2050, but announced plans to possibly pursue a "bridge tanker" to augment KC-46 until a notional Next-Generation Air-Refueling System (NGAS) emerges.
+Other upgrades include replacing Aero-I long-distance oceanic satellite tracking/C2 replacement with Iridium, Mobile User Objective System (MUOS) secure, jam-resistant BLOS, NATO-interoperable LOS SATURN, and crypto modernization.
+Real Time in the Cockpit (RTIC) began adding battlefield threat awareness to Active-duty aircraft through FY26, and addition of rudder instrumentation aims to prevent accidents like the fatal 2013 Kyrgyzstan crash.
+The service plans to test prototype winglets to increase fuel efficiency over the next two years.
+USAF will retain the fleet until at least 2050, but issued a request for information to partially recapitalize KC-135 pending the notional Next-Generation Air-refueling System (NGAS) emergence.
+USAF aims to retire 15 KC-135s per year through the late 2030s, maintaining a minimum force of 466 tankers.

 Contractors: Boeing; Collins Aerospace (Block 45/Iridium SATCOM).

 First Flight: Aug.
 4, 1982 (KC-135R).